gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 generated tests with the title `<log_type>_generated_tests.cpp`.

 ### Running the tests
-To run the tests, do:
+To build and run the tests, do:

 `make do_catch2_test`